CecilioPorrata/MathProgramV01/README.md

 ## Math Program
 version 0.1
+NOTE: Created another version in C# to work with my children in understanding the difference with typed-languages

 ### Purpose:
 TO create a program that allows my children to be able to learn programming and math!